 Yay, you’re 12 weeks pregnant!

-Finally, you’re probably at a point (or not far from it) where the early pregnancy tiredness and morning sickness have stopped.
+Finally, you’re at a point (or not far from it) where early pregnancy symptoms such as morning sickness will stop.

 Bring on some more energy and that famed pregnancy glow!

 Here’s everything you need to know about being 12 weeks pregnant.